KSAH-42/RabbitOM/README.md

 ![ScreenShot](https://github.com/KSAH-42/RabbitOM/blob/master/Images/OMRabbit.Test.Client.png)

+if you want get more details, you can send me an email to "a.sahnine@netcourrier.com"

 This is a set of classes to used to connect, managed, and received video/audio streams from security camera using standard protocols like:

 I have created a similar set classes in the past, but I was not satisfied.
 Here I want to produce a better implementation.